Reypena11/MDCV/README.md

 	School of Public Policy, UCR
 Responsible for hosting weekly Zoom discussion sessions, grading essays and, exams, as well as maintaining open communication with students and hosting office hours as needed.

-2020 - current 		Research Assistant
+2020 - Current 		Research Assistant
 			Inland Center for Sustainable Development, UCR
 			Data collection – Collect qualitative data via interviews, translation, tabulations, transcription of 			data.
 Data analysis in summary forms.
 Managing interview schedules with participants and stakeholders.
 Community Outreach.